lausuarez02/testMeep/README.md

 <h3>In Order to deploy it in your computer you will have to do several things</h3>

  - First: Have nodeJS installed in your computer
- - Second: Go to the top left where it says fork
+ - Second: Go to the top right where it says fork
  ![GitHub Logo](/first.jpeg)
  - Third: It will appear in your repositories section where you can clone it with the command:
   (If using linux): sudo git clone https://github.com/lausuarez02/testMeep.git